pgailinas/videoqa-representation-comparison/docs/index.md

 ## Datasets

-Multiple public VideoQA and multimodal video datasets will be evaluated to support baseline experiments, retrieval testing, and comparative analysis across different video domains.
+Public VideoQA datasets such as MSVD-QA and TGIF-QA will be used to evaluate baseline VideoQA and RAG pipelines.
+The datasets provide videos, captions, and question-answer annotations for testing multimodal retrieval, temporal reasoning, and question-answering performance across different video types.
+Standardized preprocessing, frame extraction, clip generation, and metadata organization will be used to support consistent experiments and comparative evaluation.

 ## System Pipeline